RSE-Sheffield/pando-python/episodes/profiling-functions.md

 ## Exercise 2: Predator Prey

-Download and profile <a href="files/pred-prey/predprey.py" download>the Python predator prey model</a>, try to locate the function call(s) where the majority of execution time is being spent.
+Download and profile <a href="files/pred-prey/predprey.py" download>the Python predator prey model</a>, try to locate the function call(s) where the majority of execution time is being spent

+*This exercise uses the packages `numpy` and `matplotlib`, they can be installed via `pip install numpy matplotlib`.*

 > The predator prey model is a simple agent-based model of population dynamics.
 Predators and prey co-exist in a common environment and compete over finite resources.
 >